Posted Tuesday, November 14, 2017 1:40 pm

 Friends of Warwick Ponds thanks URI Watershed Watch for 30 years of dedication to collect and document water quality data.
 We also thank Director Janet Coit and her staff for all they have done and continue to do to improve Warwick Water Quality.

-FRIENDS of WARWICK PONDS Feb 8, 2018 MEETING AGENDA 1
+FRIENDS of WARWICK PONDS Mar 14, 2018 MEETING SUMMARY 1

-The environmental phrase of the month is Carbon footprint.
-A measure of the impact our
+The environmental phrase of the month is CFCs.
+Short for ‘Chloroflurocarbons’, which are

 - Should we invite quests to our meetings: BBC, RIAC, and DEM ETC?
 We will invite quests as required.
 Attendance by FOWPS for these events will need to be known in advance.
-We will discuss inviting Molly Allard facilitator for the steering committee for Warwick Pond/Oakland Beach to our Feb 8th meeting.
-Molly Allard will attend our Feb 8th meeting.
-See attached.
+Will invite Dr Steven Shivers to May 17th meeting.

 -Do we want to pursue the long term project for tree planting in Warwick?
 Planning Director DePasquale is investigating alternatives.
 Will follow up in coming months.
+Reminder sent 2/5/18.
+Will follow-up in April.
 See attached.

 -How will the DPW communicate with the public on the results of the action items from the